THD-AI-2023/AIN-B-3-Assistant-Systems/README.md

 > ### **IMPORTANT NOTE** :information_source:
 >
-> Before using the chatbot in the Streamlit application, **please ensure that the Rasa model has been properly trained**.
+> If you are using the chatbot feature for the first time, **please ensure that the Rasa model has been properly trained**.
 Training the model is crucial for the chatbot to function correctly.
+To train the Rasa model, please follow the instructions in the [Training the Rasa Chatbot](#training-the-rasa-chatbot) section below.
 Failing to train the Rasa model may result in unexpected behavior or errors when interacting with the chatbot.

 ## Data